 You need to decide for yourself.

 But while you’re thinking have a look at this very funny send-up of technology analysts.
-Hopefully it will be still be online and you’ll see a press release about Harvester Research introducing forcesales.com and their Analyst-as-a-Service (AaaS).
+Hopefully, it will still be online and you’ll see a press release about Harvester Research introducing forcesales.com and their Analyst-as-a-Service (AaaS).

 Director, Product Focus